-Tech industry insiders were quick to draw parallels with Google's $1.65 billion acquisition of video service YouTube in 2006.
+The Instagram deal is expected to resemble Google Inc's $1.65 billion acquisition of video service YouTube in 2006.
 YouTube retains its own offices in San Bruno, California, and largely operates independently of Google.

 With its purchase, Facebook said it would continue to develop Instagram as an independent app that remains compatible with other social networking services.

 "We plan on keeping features like the ability to post to other social networks, the ability to not share your Instagrams on Facebook if you want, and the ability to have followers and follow people separately from your friends on Facebook," Zuckerberg wrote.